 - AC S.P.E.A.K.S.
 (Students Preparing and Executing Acts of Kindness) Contact: Sabrina Collins, scollins@angelina.edu - AC Singers (Membership in A.C.
 Singers is open by audition to all students of the College.
-These students must be active in the Angelina College Chorale) Contact: Beckie Compton, bcompton@angelina.edu - AC Queer Space (We are a diverse Queer education and acceptance group/community.
-No person shall be excluded from participation in, denied the benefits, or subject to discrimination under any program or activity sponsored, conducted, or recognized by Angelina College on any basis prohibited by applicable law, including but not limited to race, color, ethnicity, origin, sex, or disability.)
-Contact: Nancy Reynolds, nreynolds@angelina.edu - Alpha Beta Gamma Rho Alpha Chapter (international business honor society) Contact: Becky Innerarity, binn@angelina.edu - Angelina College Child & Family Development Association (support children and their families in the community, provide funding to Child and Family Development students) Contact: Vickie Milstead, vmilstead@angelina.edu or Chandra Cheshire, ccheshire@angelina.edu - Angelina College Nursing Student Association (Nursing students and those students interested in pursuing a nursing) Contact: Amber Murphy, amurphy@angelina.edu or Vergie Hines, vhines@angelina.edu - Campus Ministry International (CMI) (Reinforce the faith and principles of Christian youth; learn about biblical teaching, Christian principles, and the experience of the Apostolic faith; public service and positive leadership on campus) Contact: Chandra Cheshire, ccheshire@angelina.edu - Human Services Club (Provide educational support and enrichment to individuals with special needs) Contact: Patricia Wars, pwars@angelina.edu - Identity (The purpose of this organization is to provide opportunity for students, former students, and community members to fellowship with Christian believers and/or learn more
+These students must be active in the Angelina College Chorale) Contact: Beckie Compton, bcompton@angelina.edu - Alpha Beta Gamma Rho Alpha Chapter (international business honor society) Contact: Jordan LaCaille at jlacaille@angelina.edu - Angelina College Child & Family Development Association (support children and their families in the community, provide funding to Child and Family Development students) Contact: Vickie Milstead, vmilstead@angelina.edu or Chandra Cheshire, ccheshire@angelina.edu

-- about the Christian faith outside of a formal church setting.)
+- Angelina College Nursing Student Association (Nursing students and those students interested in pursuing a nursing) Contact: Amber Murphy, amurphy@angelina.edu or Vergie Hines, vhines@angelina.edu - Campus Ministry International (CMI) (Reinforce the faith and principles of Christian youth; learn about biblical teaching, Christian principles, and the experience of the Apostolic faith; public service and positive leadership on campus) Contact: Chandra Cheshire, ccheshire@angelina.edu - Human Services Club (Provide educational support and enrichment to individuals with special needs) Contact: Patricia Wars, pwars@angelina.edu - Identity (The purpose of this organization is to provide opportunity for students, former students, and community members to fellowship with Christian believers and/or learn more about the Christian faith outside of a formal church setting.)
 Contact: Sabrina Collins, scollins@angelina.edu - International Club (The purpose of the club shall be to provide a forum for the interaction of American and international students, to promote cultural enhancement of all students through social, cultural and educational events and activities and to assist new students in adapting to college life on campus and beyond.)
-Contact Fergus O'Connor - Phi Theta Kappa (International honor society for the two-year college emphasizing scholarship, leadership, fellowship, and service) Contact: Jeremy Sanches, jsanches@angelina.edu - Respiratory Care Program (Provide funds for respiratory students to ease the financial burden of out-of-town clinical experience with affiliated hospitals) Contact: Jessica Hudnall, hudnall@angelina.edu - Rotaract Club (Sponsored by Rotary to enhance the knowledge and skills, to address the physical and social needs of communities, and to promote better relations between all people worldwide) Dr. Tom McKinney, tmckinney@angelina.edu - Spanish Cultural Club (Recognize the study of the Spanish language and Hispanic culture and encourage students to acquire a greater interest in and a deeper understanding of Hispanic culture) Contact: Annette Gillum, agillum@angelina.edu - Student Government Association (A leadership organization to enhance student activities, promote student participation in campus events, recognized student organizations, enhance the welfare of the student body in general, and provide input as requested by the college administration on policies, planning, and evaluation).
+Contact Fergus O'Connor - Phi Theta Kappa (International honor society for the two-year college emphasizing scholarship, leadership, fellowship, and service) Contact: Jordan LaCaille at jlacaille@angelina.edu - Respiratory Care Program (Provide funds for respiratory students to ease the financial burden of out-of-town clinical experience with affiliated hospitals) Contact: Jessica Hudnall, jhudnall@angelina.edu - Rotaract Club (Sponsored by Rotary to enhance the knowledge and skills, to address the physical and social needs of communities, and to promote better relations between all people worldwide) Dr. Tom McKinney, tmckinney@angelina.edu - Spanish Cultural Club (Recognize the study of the Spanish language and Hispanic culture and encourage students to acquire a greater interest in and a deeper understanding of Hispanic culture) Contact: Annette Gillum, agillum@angelina.edu - Student Government Association (A leadership organization to enhance student activities, promote student participation in campus events, recognized student organizations, enhance the welfare of the student body in general, and provide input as requested by the college administration on policies, planning, and evaluation).
 Contact: Jordan LaCaille, jlacaille@angelina.edu or Alex Ranc, aranc@angelina.edu - STEM Club (The STEM club is an organization which promotes student engagement in fields of Science, Technology, Engineering, and Mathematics.
 Students will have the opportunity to interact with local business, schools, and national organizations to develop a network of like-minded individuals and identifying a career path.
 Membership is open to all students at Angelina College.)
-Contact: Dr. Andrea Barrett, abarrett@angelina.edu
+Contact: Dr. Andrea Barrett, abarrett@angelina.edu or Jessica Heppard, jheppard@angelina.edu